criticallyapathetic/criticallyapathetic/README.md

 <h3> other info </h3>

 <p>
-i am a fictionkin and a fictionlink!!(and a yumeshipper)i do not mind 'doubles' but i dont really like it when people claim that theyre the "#1. _____" so doubles on thin ice,, <br>
+i am a fictionkin and a fictionlink!!(and a yumeshipper)i do not mind doubles but i dont really like it when people claim that theyre the "number one (example)" so doubles of fictkins on thin ice,, <br>

 <p>
 fictionlink list <br>